TCLee-tech/Google/Deploy to Kubernetes in Google Cloud/Orchestrating the Cloud with Kubernetes.md

     app: nginx
 spec:
   replicas: 3                   //number of replicated pods to create.
 Do not set if using HorizontalPodAutoscaler, allow Kubernetes
-                                //control plane to mange
+                                //control plane to manage
   selector:                     //required field
     matchLabels:                //how Deployment identifies the Pods to manage. match selected label. other method is matchExpressions
       app: nginx                // label defined in Pod template. map of {key,value} pairs.
   template:                     //required field. .spec.template exactly same schema as Pod template.
     metadata: